fabkno/project_one/README.md

 - pandas 0.22

+Some fixes:

+- incorporated national holidays.
+So far Germany and US

 Some notes:

-- create list of stocks for which update of stock prize didn't work and recheck automatically
+- create list of stocks for which update of stock prize didn't work and recheck automatically DONE

 - get statistics of missing number in stocks